Charles Manson body battle ends, with remains going to grandson

 The battle began after Manson, 83, died in a state hospital in Kern County, California, on Nov.
 19, after serving more than four decades in prison for the murders of actress Sharon Tate and six other people in 1969.

-Lentz claimed that Manson fathered him during a Wisconsin orgy and was named as his sole beneficiary in a 2017 will that Manson purportedly signed.
+Lentz claimed that Manson fathered him during a Wisconsin orgy and that he had been named as sole beneficiary in a 2017 will that Manson purportedly signed.

 Channels also claimed to be Manson’s sole beneficiary in a will filed in 2002 that disinherited the cult leader’s natural born children — including Freeman’s father, Charles Manson Jr.

 But Knight rejected those claims.
-In court papers, she wrote that Lentz did not provide proof of his alleged relationship with Manson, and he was adopted at one week old, which by law meant he forfeited his rights to Manson’s body.
+In court papers, she wrote that Lentz did not provide proof of his alleged relationship with Manson, and he had been adopted at one week old, which by law meant he forfeited his rights to Manson’s body.

 Channels’ will, meanwhile, was rejected because it didn’t comply with court rules, Knight wrote.